-Government at all level should also pay attention to the spatial distribution pattern in the planning, provision and distribution of environmental amenities in Bida.
-Furthermore, considering the positive effects of environmental amenities on the lives of the people, and to avoid lopsided urban drift, there is the need for the provision of more primary health centres, and green areas.
+- The government should ensure that the provision of environmental amenities in Bida is marched with the population of the wards to ensure equity in the distribution of the environmental amenities in Bida.
+The environmental amenities must be located within walking distance across Bida to avoid internal inequality. - ~ Government at all level should also pay attention to the spatial distribution pattern in the planning, provision and distribution of environmental amenities in Bida.
+Furthermore, considering the positive effects of environmental amenities on the lives of the people, and to avoid lopsided urban drift, there is the need for the provision of more public primary schools and green areas.
 Governments at all levels should partner with other private organizations to undertake the provision of environmental amenities in order to meet the needs and aspirations of the people.